deksr/spotzrfp/README.md

 # spotzrfp

 ####Spotzr is an app that lets user post any lost item they found anywhere in the city.
-Features include geo-tagging, uploading pictures and comments.
+Features include geo-tagging and comments.

 View this app here for live demo: https://spot-zer.herokuapp.com/items